yulin6/FishGame-Codebase3/Fish/Planning/self-3.md

 Select ONE of the following choices by deleting the other two options.

 A) My partner and I contributed equally to this assignment.

-B) My partner and I contributed not *exactly* equally, but *roughly* equally to this assignment.

-C) My partner and I did not contribute roughly equally to this assignment; one of us contributed significantly more.

 If you chose C, please give some further explanation below describing the state of your partnership and whether and how you have been or are